 I first wrote this piece as a kind of letter to myself, trying to sort through the emotions I was feeling around this year’s unprecedented election and the reactions I was witnessing around me.
-Turning to my core principles always provides the guidance and support when I need it most, and this is no exception.
-I have decided to rewrite it as an article and share it here as it may help others with a new perspective of the chaos swirling throughout our beautiful nation at this time.
+Turning to my core principles always provides guidance and support when I need it most, and this is no exception.
+I have rewritten it as an article and share it here as it may help others with a new perspective of the chaos swirling throughout our beautiful nation at this time.

 What you resist persists

 As is true of all guiding principles, this one holds true every time, and yet most people just don’t get it.
-They think the only way to eliminate something which they don’t like or frightens them is to fight it, resist it, condemn it or abolish it.
+They think the only way to eliminate something which they don’t like or frightens them is to fight it, resist it, condemn it, or abolish it.
 Nothing could be further from the truth.

 The recent election is the perfect example.
-Each election year, we expect a certain amount of emotional commentary from both political parties, but this time around it seems that people are exceptionally distraught and agitated about the results of the election.
+Each election year, we expect a certain amount of emotional commentary from both political parties, but this time around it seems that people are exceptionally distraught about the results of the election.

 Many (around half to be more exact) of America’s voting citizens did not support our newly elected President-elect.
 And to voice their opposition and resistance to the outcome of the election, many have taken to social media to ardently display their dismay.
 Many times, the things they say they fear and loathe about the President-elect is what they are exemplifying and eliciting themselves, only they don’t realize it.